 Though most large towns in Portugal have at least one out-of-town shopping centre, in the majority of places people still do much of their purchasing in traditional shops and markets.
-Old town centres look like they haven’t looked for thirty years or more in the UK, with a butcher, a baker and a candlestick-maker on every corner, not to mention a florist, a grocer and a hardware store.
+Old town centres look like they haven’t changed much for thirty years or more, with a butcher, a baker and a candlestick-maker on every corner, not to mention a florist, a grocer and a hardware store.

-We’ve pointed out regional handicrafts, specialist shops and markets throughout, but there’s a general rundown below of things you’ll see and might want to buy.
-The Lisbon and Porto accounts also have their own dedicated shopping sections.
-Specialist craft and souvenir shops might be able to arrange shipping home for you; otherwise, go to the local post office, where all kinds of insured, registered and signed-for services are available (see wwww.ctt.pt, which has an English-language version).
+Specialist craft and souvenir shops might be able to arrange shipping home for you; otherwise, go to the local post office, where all kinds of insured, registered and signed-for services are available (for more information, see ctt.pt, which has an English-language version).

 Prices are fixed in shops everywhere, though you might be able to negotiate small discounts when buying large souvenirs (or buying in bulk).
-At open-air markets it’s a bit more flexible, though not for food, drink or clothes or anything that has obviously got a price attached to it – for everything else you can try asking for their best price, but don’t expect to do too much in the way of haggling.
+Open-air markets are a bit more flexible, though don’t try haggling for food, drink, clothes or anything that has obviously got a price attached to it – for everything else you can try asking for the best price, and you may get a discount.

-In small villages and towns the mini-mercado (mini-market) is as convenient as convenience-shopping gets, which isn’t very if you want a store bigger than someone’s front room.
-Supermercados tend to lie on the outskirts of towns – Intermarché, Pingo Doce, Jumbo, Continente and Mini-Preço are the main supermarket names, selling pretty much everything you would expect (though choices can be more limited in out-of-the-way locations), while the pile-em-high German-owned Lidl is increasingly prevalent.
+In small villages and towns the minimercado (minimarket) is as convenient as convenience-shopping gets, which isn’t very if you want a store bigger than someone’s front room.
+Supermercados tend to lie on the outskirts of towns – Intermarché, Pingo Doce, Jumbo, Continente and Mini-Preço are the main supermarket names, selling pretty much everything you would expect (though choices can be more limited in out-of-the-way locations), while the pile-’em-high Lidl is increasingly prevalent.
 In Lisbon, Porto, Coimbra and the Algarve, the mall is king.
 Geared up for whole days out, these giant shopping centres have hundreds of stores, plus cafés, fast-food restaurants, cinemas and kids’ entertainment.